sidrubs/potree-auth/README.md

 ### Authentication

 Authentication is handled via the OIDC Authorization Code flow, supported by most modern Identity Providers (IdPs).
-Relevant configuration parameters are prefixed with `idp_`.
+Relevant configuration parameters are prefixed with `idp-`.
 If these values are not set, authentication is disabled and all users are granted access to all projects.

 > **Note:** Users in the `admin` group have full access to all projects, even if `admin` is not explicitly listed in the project metadata.